submissions on the final report on the APVMA’s cost recovery arrangements.

 All stakeholders were invited on 6 August 2012 to provide

-initial submissions to the Department of Agriculture by 21 September 2012.
+initial submissions to the Department of Agriculture and Water Resources by 21 September 2012.

 Submissions on the consultation paper

-On 22 November 2013 a consultation paper Word [1 MB] was released seeking views from all stakeholders (by 21 February 2014) on an analysis of potential options for cost recovery of the various activities of the APVMA.
+On 22 November 2013 a consultation paper DOC [1 MB, 133 pages] was released seeking views from all stakeholders (by 21 February 2014) on an analysis of potential options for cost recovery of the various activities of the APVMA.
 The consultation paper provided an opportunity for stakeholders to raise alternative options or to comment on the paper’s discussion of the advantages and disadvantages of identified options.
 Twenty six

 submissions were received.